Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Grid

 A grid layout has been applied to the articles and the profiles where multiple cards are displayed.
-This is responsive and will reduce the number of coloumns as the screen size gets smaller.
+This is responsive and will reduce the number of columns as the screen size gets smaller.

 ### Aricles.